determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

  ``notebook_timeout``
 **********************

-Specifies the duration in seconds before idle notebook instances are automatically terminated.
-A notebook instance is considered to be idle if it is not receiving any HTTP traffic and it is not otherwise active (as defined by the ``notebook_idle_type`` option in the :ref:`task configuration
+Specifies the duration in seconds before idle Notebook instances are automatically terminated.
+A Notebook instance is considered to be idle if it is not receiving any HTTP traffic and it is not otherwise active (as defined by the ``notebook_idle_type`` option in the :ref:`task configuration
 <command-notebook-configuration>`).
 Defaults to ``null``, i.e. disabled.